vinaysai99/MLops/Flask/Readme.md

 Each folder contains a different Flask concept or project.

 ## Topics Covered
+### Flask Setup and Environment
+- Install Flask using `pip install flask`
+- Set up a virtual environment for better dependency management
-- Flask setup and environment
+- Use `FLASK_APP` and `FLASK_ENV` variables to configure the environment

+### Routing and URL Parameters
+- Define routes using `@app.route('/')`
-- Routing and URL parameters
+- Use dynamic URL parameters like `@app.route('/user/<name>')`
+- Handle HTTP methods (`GET`, `POST`, etc.)

-- Template rendering (Jinja2)
+### Template Rendering (Jinja2)
+- Use Jinja2 templates to separate HTML from Python logic
+- Pass variables from Flask to templates using `render_template()`
+- Use template inheritance to reuse layout components

+### Forms and User Input Handling
+- Handle form data using `request.form`
+- Validate input with Flask-WTF and CSRF protection
-- Forms and user input handling
+- Use `redirect()` and `url_for()` for better user flow

-- Database integration with SQLite and SQLAlchemy
+### Database Integration with SQLite and SQLAlchemy
+- Use SQLite for lightweight applications
+- Integrate SQLAlchemy ORM for database management
+- Perform CRUD operations with Flask-SQLAlchemy

+### Authentication and Authorization
+- Use Flask-Login for user authentication
+- Hash passwords with `werkzeug.security`
-- Authentication and authorization
+- Implement user roles and access control

-- API development with Flask
+### API Development with Flask
+- Create RESTful APIs using Flask-RESTful
+- Return JSON responses with `jsonify()`
+- Use `Flask-CORS` to handle cross-origin requests

-- Deployment strategies
+### Deployment Strategies
+- Deploy Flask apps to Heroku, AWS, or Docker
+- Use Gunicorn for production servers
+- Configure environment variables for security

 ## Usage
 Navigate to a project folder and run: